aspose-diagram/Aspose.Diagram-Documentation/italian/net/developer-guide/drawing/draw-ellipse/_index.it.md

 {{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Working-with-Pages-DrawEllipseInPage-AsVSDX.cs" >}}

-## **Disegna ovale in SVG**
+## **Disegna Oval in SVG**
-Aspose.Diagram for .NET API consente agli sviluppatori di disegnare un ovale nella pagina e salvare come formato SVG.
-L'esempio di codice seguente mostra come disegnare un ovale in un disegno Visio e salvarlo come formato SVG.
+Aspose.Diagram for .NET API allows developers to draw a oval in the page and save as SVG format.
+The code example below shows how to draw a oval in a Visio drawing and save as SVG format.

 {{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Working-with-Pages-DrawEllipseInPage-AsSVG.cs" >}}

-## **Disegna Ovale in PDF**
+## **Disegna Oval in PDF**
-Aspose.Diagram for .NET API consente agli sviluppatori di disegnare un ovale nella pagina e salvarlo in formato PDF.
-L'esempio di codice seguente mostra come disegnare un ovale in un disegno Visio e salvarlo in formato PDF.
+Aspose.Diagram for .NET API allows developers to draw a oval in the page and save as PDF format.
+The code example below shows how to draw a oval in a Visio drawing and save as PDF format.

 {{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Working-with-Pages-DrawEllipseInPage-AsPDF.cs" >}}

-## **Disegna ovale in PNG**
+## **Disegna Oval in PNG**
-Aspose.Diagram for .NET API consente agli sviluppatori di disegnare un ovale nella pagina e salvare come formato PNG.
-L'esempio di codice seguente mostra come disegnare un ovale in un disegno Visio e salvarlo come formato PNG.
+Aspose.Diagram for .NET API allows developers to draw a oval in the page and save as PNG format.
+The code example below shows how to draw a oval in a Visio drawing and save as PNG format.

 {{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Working-with-Pages-DrawEllipseInPage-AsPNG.cs" >}}

-## **Disegna ovale in HTML**
+## **Disegna Oval in HTML**
-Aspose.Diagram for .NET API consente agli sviluppatori di disegnare un ovale nella pagina e salvare come formato HTML.
-L'esempio di codice seguente mostra come disegnare un ovale in un disegno Visio e salvarlo in formato HTML.
+Aspose.Diagram for .NET API allows developers to draw a oval in the page and save as HTML format.
+The code example below shows how to draw a oval in a Visio drawing and save as HTML format.

 {{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Working-with-Pages-DrawEllipseInPage-AsHTML.cs" >}}